CLSherrod/clsherrod.github.io/_posts/2011-08-24-marketable.md

 date: 2011-08-24 22:00:31.000000000 -05:00
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - marketing
-permalink: "/marketable/"
+permalink: /marketable/
 ---
 I find most people think they have to do more, more action, more speaking, more emails, more of everything in order to become a successful heart conscious entrepreneur.